raj-gohil-tatva/Nestjs-JWT-Migration/README.md

 ## Additional Scripts for migration

-- To load the TypeORM data source: `npm run typeorm`

 - To automatically generate a migration based on the entity changes: `npm run migration:generate -- db/migrations/file_name_to_be_generated`

 - To run the migration: `npm run migration:run`